PostgREST/postgrest/docs/references/api/stored_procedures.rst

     { "title": "Blade Runner 2049", "rating": 8.1}
   ]

-To manually choose a return format such as binary, plain text or XML, see the section :ref:`scalar_return_formats`.
+To manually choose a return format such as binary, see :ref:`custom_media`.

 .. _untyped_functions: